 \subsubsection{The Decoder Network}

-aims to restore the resolution of the feature map.
+The decoder network aims to restore the resolution of the feature map.
 Since the human hand presents a different structure from the face or other human parts, presenting higher degrees of freedom, we improve the feature map resolution through a deconvolution ($\times 3$) performed to preserve spatial position information.
-This technique offers a better modelling capability than a direct, coordinate regression and can provide improved accuracy.
+This technique offers a better modeling capability than a direct, coordinate regression and can provide improved accuracy.
 When heatmaps are used as ground truth to predict the landmarks, they must have high resolution.
 In our method, the encoder's output is $8\times8$.
 As a result, we use the decoder to increase the resolution to $64\times64$.
 This way, we manage to retain more position-related information.
 Three layers of deconvolutions are used to restore the feature map size.
 The proposed pipeline outputs $64\times64\times21$ heatmaps.
-Finally, the 2D coordinates of the 21 hand landmarks are derived through the extraction of the peak points at each channel.
+Finally, the 2D coordinates of the 21 hand landmarks are derived by extracting the peak points at each channel.